AdrianWiewiora/Luminio/README.md

 Start the containers:
 `docker-compose up`

+To develop app on backend:
+`docker-compose up --watch`

 Note 1:
  **After the initial build, only use `docker-compose up`**.
  Changes made in the following folders will automatically be reloaded: